Kansas City

 But in the 30th minute, Sentnor again attempted to send a goal outside the box.
 In her attempt to block the shot, the ball hit Seattle’s Angharad James-Turner’s hand.
 It took VAR to confirm it, and once it did, Debinha went to the spot and converted, giving Kansas City the 1-0 lead, putting the Current one step closer towards capturing the Shield.
 The PK was Debinha’s sixth goal of the season.

 The second half began with quite a bit of injury time, which added 10 minutes of extra time at the end.
 While possession shifted to Seattle (57%) and even expected goals (.76), Kansas City had more chances, including in the 55th minute as Chawinga passed to Prince, but her shot went right to the keeper.
 In the 74th minute, Haley Hopkins, who subbed in for Debinha in the 73rd, took the ball into the box and beat a defender before losing the ball.
 Bia gained control of the loose ball and took a shot at a goal.
-Dickey blocked the shot and went back into the box.
-Chawinga, near it, headed it in for the goal.
+A Seattle defender blocked the shot, and Chawinga, near the loose ball, headed it in for the goal.

 BIRTHDAY GIFT FOR THE BIRTHDAY GIRL 🎉